adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-This is using the same pattern as the email address.
-As such we can use the same HTML and CSS to create a consistent interface.
+We're using almost identical mark-up to the email field discussed just now.
+This way we can ensure all fields are styled consistently throughout the same application which speaks to principle 3, *Be consistent*.

-The password field uses the hint pattern discussed earlier because without it the requirements of the field are unclear and users will likely experience an error when they proceed.
+The field contains a hint, because without one, the password requirements are unknown which is likely to cause an error once the user tries to proceed.

-The input has `input type="password"` which masks the input by replacing what the user typed with circles.
+The input's `type` attribute is set to `password"` which masks the input's value by replacing what the user types with small black circles.
 This is a security measure that guards against “over the shoulder” attacks.

 ### A Password Reveal

 Obscuring the value as the user types makes it hard to fix typos.
-So if the user thinks they have a typo, it's easier to delete the whole entry and start over.
-This is particularly frustrating as most users aren't using a computer with a person standing behind them.
+So when one is made, it's often easier to delete the whole entry and start over.
+This is frustrating as most users aren't using a computer with a person standing behind them.

-Due to the increased risk of typos, some registration forms include an extra ‘confirm password’ field.
-This is a precautionary measure that requires the user to type the same password twice which is double the effort.
+Due to the increased risk of typos, some registration forms include an additional ‘confirm password’ field.
+This is a precautionary measure that requires the user to type the same password twice doubling the effort, which is unfortunate.

-Instead, it's generally better to let users reveal their password by choice.
-This way users get the security measure without increasing the risk of typos.
+Instead, it's generally better to let users reveal their password which speaks to principle 5, *Offer choice*.
+This way users get the security of the mask without increasing the risk of typos.

 ![Password reveal](.)

 To do this, you'll need to use Javascript to inject a button next to the input.
-When clicked it toggles the type between `password` and `text` and the text between “Show password” and “Hide password”.
+When clicked it toggles the `type` between `password` and `text` and switches the text from “Show password” to “Hide password”.

 ```JS
 function PasswordReveal(el) {